Secondary Assignments (Overload Jobs)

 - Policy Type: Administrative

 Virginia Commonwealth University permits, under certain circumstances, employees to hold multiple positions within the university.
 This policy covers university employment and corresponding compensation related to secondary (overload) assignments.
 This policy also affirms that employees may hold only one primary job and may hold no more than one salaried job within the university.
 Secondary assignments are generally temporary and are not benefits-eligible, except where required by law.
-In accordance with VCU’s strong commitment to equal opportunity, most secondary assignments require a competitive search.
 Secondary assignments are only permissible when university officials have formally approved the assignment, and when all eligibility requirements have been met.

 The purpose of this policy is to clarify the acceptability of secondary assignments and to ensure fair employment and compensation practices.
 The policy applies to all employees and is complementary to federal and state laws and procedures, as well as institutional policies and procedures governing search requirements, compensation, and employment practices.

 This policy does not govern secondary employment outside of VCU or external consulting; these topics are covered by separate policies.
-See VCU policies on Outside Professional Activity and Continuing Education for additional information.
 Nothing within this policy precludes an employee from seeking a new primary job within or outside of the university.
 This policy does not cover primary job changes, bonuses, awards or merit pay.

 Noncompliance with this policy may result in disciplinary action, up to and including termination.
 VCU supports an environment free from retaliation.
 Retaliation against any employee who brings forth a good faith concern, asks a clarifying question, or participates in an investigation is prohibited.

-All employees (includes faculty) are responsible for knowing this policy and familiarizing themselves with its contents and provisions.
+All employees (including faculty) are responsible for knowing this policy and familiarizing themselves with its contents and provisions.

 Full Time Equivalent (FTE)